franklandorian/cs480Haymore/PA2/README.md

 q: causes the cube to rotate counter clockwise.

-e: cuases the cube to rotate clockwise.
+e: causes the cube to rotate clockwise.

 a: causes the cube to revolve counter clockwise.

 d: causes the cube to revolve clockwise.

 spacebar: causes all motion to stop.